 3. Includes estimated settlement reserves and other items.
-The three months ended March 31, 2024 also includes the recognition of an indemnification payment negotiated with prior Stoller owners and tax indemnification adjustments related to changes in indemnification balances as a result of the application of the terms of the Tax Matters Agreement between Corteva and Dow and/or DuPont.
-The three months ended March 31, 2023 also includes gains on the sale of assets and a loss on the sale of the company's interest in an equity investment.
+The three and six months ended June 30, 2024 also includes tax indemnification adjustments related to changes in indemnification balances as a result of the application of the terms of the Tax Matters Agreement between Corteva and Dow and/or DuPont, while the six months ended June 30, 2024 additionally includes the recognition of an indemnification payment negotiated with the prior Stoller owners.
+The three and six months ended June 30, 2023 also includes an adjustment to the Employee Retention Credit pursuant to the Coronavirus Aid, Relief, and Economic Security ("CARES") Act as enhanced by the Consolidated Appropriations Act ("CAA") and American Rescue Plan Act ("ARPA") due to a change in estimate.
+The six months ended June 30, 2023 also includes gains on the sale of assets, and a loss on the sale of the company's interest in an equity investment.